mscdex/ssh2/README.md

     * **setWindow**(< _integer_ >rows, < _integer_ >cols, < _integer_ >height, < _integer_ >width) - _(void)_ - Lets the server know that the local terminal window has been resized.
 The behavior of these arguments is the same as described for shell().

 * For shell() and exec(), an extra function is available:

+    * 'data' events are passed a second (string) argument to the callback, which indicates whether the data is a special type.
+So far the only defined type is 'stderr'.

     * **signal**(< _string_ >signalName) - _(void)_ - Sends a POSIX signal to the current process on the server.
 Valid signal names are: 'ABRT', 'ALRM', 'FPE', 'HUP', 'ILL', 'INT', 'KILL', 'PIPE', 'QUIT', 'SEGV', 'TERM', 'USR1', and 'USR2'.
 Also, from the RFC: "Some systems may not implement signals, in which case they SHOULD ignore this message."